Let’s get one thing straight: Dead Woman’s Pass is as awful as you fear. It’s called ‘Dead Woman’ for god’s sake.

 But let’s back up, to why I was huffing up the pass in the first place.
 I had decided to tackle the Inca Trail during one of those life reassessments that every human experiences in their mid-30s.
 In the span of a few weeks, I had registered for my first half-marathon, broken up with a guy, and decided to hike the Inca.
 The race because, well, why not.
 The guy because, well, meh.
 And the trail because it had been my dream since I first learned of Machu Picchu in high school Spanish class.
 And dreams are a dangerous thing.
 Abandon them and they haunt you forever.
 Follow them and you end up hiking to an altitude of 4,200 metres and wondering if dreamer you is actually a sadomasochist.

 I had arrived in Peru a week prior, on Intrepid’s Sacred Land of the Incas adventure.
 Even though I was lugging hiking boots and enough protein bars to feed a herd of llamas, it all seemed surreal.
 ‘One day’ had turned into next week and my brain couldn’t make sense of it.
-(Also, side note: the protein bars were totally unnecessary — the porters supply you with so much food that your belly barely has time to register a grumble before it’s time for a meal stop).
+(Also, side note: the protein bars were totally unnecessary — the porters supply you with so much food that your belly barely has time to register a grumble before it’s time for a meal stop.
+For what you SHOULD bring to hike the trail, check out this packing guide.)

 It didn’t help that I had caught a stomach bug while I was in the Amazon, mere days away from heading to Ollantaytambo and the start of the trail.
 For three days I shivered in the sweaty, sticky heat while my travel mates went off in search of anacondas and tarantulas.
 The Andes (and the strength to hike them) couldn’t have felt further away.
 On the morning we departed for the trail head, my stomach was still flipping — but this time not just from nausea, but from nerves.
 Reality had set in.